Cdaprod/Cdaprod/docs/about.md

 ## My Work

-Explore my [publications](https://cdaprod.github.io/publications/) to learn more about my contributions to the field.
+Explore my [publications](https://cdaprod.github.io/publications/) and [recent projects](https://cdaprod.github.io/articles/from-existing-projects-to-production/) to learn more about my contributions to the field.